matthewmuccio/BlockNet/README.md

 - Selective endorsement vs. proof of work
 - Consensus in a (private) blockchain for business is not achieved through mining, but through a process called selective endorsement.
 - The network members control exactly who verifies transactions, much in the same way that business happens today.
-- A problem arises: if we change the previous block, someone can re-compute the hashes of all the following blocks quite easily and create a different valid blockchain.
+- A problem arises: if I change the previous block, I can re-compute the hashes of all the following blocks quite easily and create a different valid blockchain.
 - To prevent this, I must make the task of calculating the hash difficult and random.
 - Instead of accepting any hash for the block, I will add some constraint to it.
 - Let's add a constrant that our hash should start with a certain number of leading zeroes.